JDonMc/BabylonPolice/README.md

 Take a brief scan over the to-do list, if you have questions, ask, if you have suggestions tell.
 Your input is my security, I'm banking on your criticisms being valid and important.
 Until we launch as a company instead of just a business there will be no shares in writing, but consideration will be made for those have provided value as referred to by other investor parties.

+# Quick Scan and Example Infrastructure

+[https://www.babylonpolice.com/B/user/test/dictionary/be_here_now/word/inconsistory/count/0/](This is an example of what defining a word looks like without signing in), and if you sign in and click on the attribute, because it is selected as available to the public, you can see other attributes beyond just the definition.

 # To do list:

 ## Implement End-to-End-to-End encryption.